Which is the better option?

 Why move to the cloud based options?

+One of the reasons we evolved large brains was to control our behavior.
+And one of the ways we can do that is with rules.
+The most obvious and best-known rules are the ones for social interactions.
+But social rules also control our investments in various enterprises.
+And these rules, in turn, affect our behavior.
+The best-known rules are the ones about cooperation and competition.
+We are all born with a suite of instincts that give us the basic instincts for cooperation, and that control our investments.
+These instincts are passed on from our parents, and the traits of our parents determine our rules.
+Because these rules are innate, they may seem beyond our control.
+But in fact they are largely under our control.
+We can modify them, and to some extent we can change them.
 Our basic instincts for cooperation are the easiest to change.
 Consider, for example, the instinct that makes us prefer to be with babies.
 We are born with this instinct, and when babies are around we are generally happy.
 But as we grow up, we gradually lose this instinct, and our preference for babies declines.
 It may even go so far as to make us impatient with babies; if I hold a baby for too long, I will sometimes angrily ask it to stop crying.